SCIInstitute/ShapeWorks/docs/use-cases/constraint-based/femur-cutting-planes.md

 2. [**Smoothing and Remeshing**](../../workflow/groom.md#remesh): Meshes are smoothed and remeshed to ensure uniform vertices.
 3. [**Centering**](../../workflow/groom.md#aligning-meshes): Meshes are translated so that their center lies at [0,0,0].
 4. [**Reference Selection**](../../workflow/groom.md#aligning-meshes): The reference is selected by first computing the mean (average) mesh, then selecting the mesh closest to that mean (i.e., medoid).
-5. [**Rigid Alignment**](../../workflow/groom.md#aligning-meshes): All of the meshes are aligned to the selected reference using rigid alignment, which factors out the rotation and translation.
+5. [**Rigid Alignment**](../../workflow/groom.md#aligning-meshes): For all the shapes, the transformation is calculated to factor out translation and rotation based on the reference shape.This transformation matrix will be sent to the optimizer as a 'prefix transform'

 Here are the resulting groomed femurs:
 ![Groomed femurs](../../img/use-cases/femur_groomed.png)